Solutions to Impermanent Loss and Front-running in DeFi

 Those are the main issues around impermanent loss problems that contributed to the works on its mitigation.
 There are several solutions that act effectively in terms of impermanent loss problem mitigation and elimination.
 One of them is to hold your money in stablecoins.

-Read more about Curve and other Defi projects in our article Top 5 Successful DeFi apps
+Read more about Curve and other Defi projects in our article Top 10 Successful DeFi Startups You Should Know About

 The next step in impermanent loss beating was the introduction of Balancer’s customized pools.
 The new AMM model, the protocol uses, help to peg the token price to its actual weight or value.
 Accordingly, it allows creation of pools with unequal amounts of tokens provided like 60/40 or even 98/2 and 95/5.
 The other helpful advantage is that the pool is no longer limited to only two assets, so a user can supply 30% ETH/50% DAI/20% USDC as an example.